 - Urge schools to use restorative policies and practices and to engage in regular bias training with regard to student goal setting and disciplinary practices;

-- Require schools to provide a safe environment where students are free from bullying and harassment and do not feel threatened;
+- Support school requirements that provide a safe environment where students are free from bullying and harassment with a reporting procedure that will not risk future harassment for those who experience and report such behavior;

-- Ensure that the needs of pregnant and parenting students are met, and that they are fully supported with necessary resources to complete their education through graduation as well as with respect to their parenting responsibilities;
+- Work to ensure that the needs of pregnant and parenting students are met, and that they are fully supported with necessary resources to complete their education through graduation as well as with respect to their parenting responsibilities;

-- Support effective policies and responses from schools and school districts around a student’s civil right of gender expression, including but not limited to pronouns, use of restroom facilities, and dress, and their privacy to it, eliminate gender-based violence and sexual harassment, and properly address it when it occurs;
+- Support effective policies and responses from schools and school districts around a student’s civil right of gender expression, including, but not limited to, pronouns, use of restroom facilities and dress, and their privacy to it, and eliminating gender-based violence and sexual harassment and properly addressing it when it occurs;

-- Ensure that schools follow state law that all students who menstruate have access to free menstrual hygiene products on campus;
+- Work to ensure that schools follow state law that all students who menstruate have access to free menstrual hygiene products on campus;

-- Make California schools a sanctuary for all children regardless of immigration status or documentation;
+- Support making California schools a sanctuary for all children regardless of immigration status or documentation;

 - Support implementation of the Fair, Accurate, Inclusive and Respectful (FAIR) Education Act in public education and advocate for adequate funding to train teachers and develop curriculum that incorporates the history and contributions of LGBTQ people;